jayjay7788/Data-Processing-in-Python---Project/README.md

 ### 3. Jupyter Notebook — Exploratory Analysis

 A self-contained notebook delivering additional graphical analysis of temporal and spatial patterns in air quality and weather, including station-level summaries and pollutant co-movement plots.
+We include both original jupyter notebook and its HTML export to keep it intact and directly accesible.

 ---